Overig

 Nutritional information

 In terms of nutrition, sunflower oil is a source of vitamin E, an important antioxidant.
 It also contains polyunsaturated fats, making it a heart-healthy choice.
 However, as with all oils, moderation is key, as it also adds calories to your meal.
-Sunflower oil offers a versatile and healthy option for everyday cooking, and fits well into a balanced diet.
+Sunflower oil offers a versatile and healthy option for everyday cooking and fits well into a balanced diet.

-Rapeseed oil (canola oil)
+Rapeseed oil (rapeseed oil)

 Cooking and baking